-7(a) General rule.
+7(a) General Rule

 - 1. Persons covered.
 All "persons" must comply with the advertising provisions in this section, not just those that meet the definition of a lessor in § 213.2(h).
 Thus, automobile dealers, merchants, and others who are not themselves lessors must comply with the advertising provisions of the regulation if they advertise consumer lease transactions.
 Pursuant to section 184(b) of the act, however, owners and personnel of the media in which an advertisement appears or through which it is disseminated are not subject to civil liability for violations under section 185(b) of the act. - 2.
 "Usually and customarily."
 Section 213.7(a) does not prohibit the advertising of a single item or the promotion of a new leasing program, but prohibits the advertising of terms that are not and will not be available.
-Thus, an advertisement may state terms that will be offered for only a limited period or terms that will become available at a future date. - 7(b) Clear and conspicuous standard. - 1.
-Standard.
-The disclosures in an advertisement must be reasonably understandable.
-For example, very fine print in a television advertisement or detailed and very rapidly stated information in a radio advertisement does not meet the clear and conspicuous standard if consumers cannot see and read or comprehend the information required to be disclosed.
+Thus, an advertisement may state terms that will be offered for only a limited period or terms that will become available at a future date.

+7(b) Clear and Conspicuous Standard

+1. Standard.
+The disclosures in an advertisement in any media must be reasonably understandable.
+For example, very fine print in a television advertisement or detailed and very rapidly stated information in a radio advertisement does not meet the clear and conspicuous standard if consumers cannot see and read or hear, and cannot comprehend, the information required to be disclosed.

-7(b)(1) Amount due at lease signing.
+7(b)(1) Amount due at Lease Signing or Delivery

 - 1. Itemization not required.
-The regulation requires only a total of amounts due at lease signing or delivery, not an itemization of its component parts.
+Only a total of amounts due at lease signing or delivery is required to be disclosed, not an itemization of its component parts.
 Such an itemization is provided in any transaction-specific disclosures provided under § 213.4. - 2.
 Prominence rule.
 Except for a periodic payment, oral or written references to components of the total due at lease signing or delivery (for example, a reference to a capitalized cost reduction, where permitted) may not be more prominent than the disclosure of the total amount due at lease signing or delivery.

-7(b)(2) Advertisement of a lease rate.
+7(b)(2) Advertisement of a Lease Rate

-- 1. Location of statement.
-The notice required to accompany a percentage rate stated in an advertisement must be located in close proximity to the rate without any other intervening language or symbols.
-For example, a lessor may not state a rate with an asterisk and make the disclosure in a different location in the advertisement.
-In addition, with the exception of the notice required by § 213.4(s), the rate cannot be more prominent than any § 213.4 disclosure stated in the advertisement. - 7(c) Catalogs and multi-page advertisements. - 1.
-General rule.
+1. Location of statement.
+The notice required to accompany a percentage rate stated in an advertisement must be placed in close proximity to the rate without any other intervening language or symbols.
+For example, a lessor may not place an asterisk next to the rate and place the notice elsewhere in the advertisement.
+In addition, with the exception of the notice required by § 213.4(s), the rate cannot be more prominent than any § 213.4 disclosure stated in the advertisement.

+7(c) Catalogs and Multi-Page Advertisements

+- 1. General rule.
 The multiple-page advertisements referred to in § 213.7(c) are advertisements consisting of a series of numbered pages-for example, a supplement to a newspaper.
-A mailing comprising several separate flyers or pieces of promotional material in a single envelope is not a single multiple-page advertisement. - 2.
+A mailing comprising several separate flyers or pieces of promotional material in a single envelope is not a single multiple-page advertisement. - 12.
 Cross-references.
-A multiple-page advertisement is a single advertisement (requiring only one set of lease disclosures) if it contains a table, chart, or schedule clearly stating sufficient information for the reader to determine the disclosures required under §213.7(d)(2) (i) through (vi).
-If one of the triggering terms listed in §213.7(d)(1) appears in a catalog or other multiple-page advertisement, the page on which the triggering term is used must clearly refer to the specific page where the table, chart, or schedule begins.
+A multiple-page advertisement is a single advertisement (requiring only one set of lease disclosures) if it contains a table, chart, or schedule with the disclosures required under § 213.7(d)(2) (i) through (v).
+If one of the triggering terms listed in § 213.7(d)(1) appears in a catalog or other multiple-page advertisement, the page on which the triggering term is used must clearly refer to the specific page where the table, chart, or schedule begins.

-7(d)(1) Triggering terms.
+7(d)(1) Triggering Terms